syncfusion-content/xamarin-docs/Xamarin/SfChart/axis.md

 {% endtabs %}

+## VisibleMinimum

+The [`VisibleMinimum`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxis~VisibleMinimum.html) property of chart axis can be used only to get the double value that represents observable minimum value of axis range in run time.
+Following is the code snippet

+{% highlight c# %}

+NumericalAxis xAxis = new NumericalAxis();
+double minimumValue = xAxis.VisibleMinimum;
+chart.PrimaryAxis = xAxis;

+{% endhighlight %}

+## VisibleMaximum

+The [`VisibleMaximum`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxis~VisibleMaximum.html) property of chart axis can be used only to get the double value that represents observable maximum value of axis range in run time.
+Following is the code snippet

+{% highlight c# %}

+NumericalAxis xAxis = new NumericalAxis();
+double maximumValue = xAxis.VisibleMaximum;
+chart.PrimaryAxis = xAxis;

+{% endhighlight %}

 ## Axis Crossing

 Axis can be positioned anywhere in the chart area by using [`CrossesAt`](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxis~CrossesAt.html) property.
 This property specifies where the horizontal axis should intersect or cross the vertical axis or vice-versa.
 Default value of [`CrossesAt`](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxis~CrossesAt.html) property is null.